NVIDIA Shield Review: King of Streaming Devices for Home entertainment

 Monitoring and Speed

 When it comes to choosing the right VPN though, you have many choices available to you.
-The one that I’ve used successfully and happily for many years is IPVanish.
+The one that I’ve used successfully and happily for many years is CyberGhost.
 Not only is it usable on almost any device you can imagine – including the NVIDIA Shield TV – you can also use it on your smartphone or PC giving you complete protection for all of your devices.
-The best part of that for you though is that we managed to get an exclusive 60% of IPVanish.
+The best part of that for you though is that we managed to get an exclusive 79% of CyberGhost.

 The NVIDIA Shield TV